eostermueller/grafanaInfluxDockerCompose/README.md

     ```
     curl 'http://localhost:8086/query?pretty=true' --data-urlencode "db=jmeter" --data-urlencode "q=SHOW MEASUREMENTS"
     ```
+ - Execute InfluxDB queries with [enhance syntax(timeshift, math functions)](https://github.com/maxsivanov/influxdb-timeshift-proxy) like this.
+Note the **only** differences is the port:  8089 instead of 8086
+    ```
+    curl 'http://localhost:8089/query?pretty=true' --data-urlencode "db=jmeter" --data-urlencode "q=SHOW MEASUREMENTS"
+    ```

  - Test whether the containers are running.
 Shows one line for each container:
     ```